 Acupuncture for anxiety and depression

-Acupuncture, on the other hand, has no long-term risks associated with it and has been shown, in a range of studies, to be safe.
-Acupuncture has also been shown to be effective for anxiety and depression.
+Acupuncture has no long-term risks associated with it and has been shown, in a range of studies, to be safe.
+Acupuncture has also been shown to be beneficial for anxiety and depression.
 The World Health Organisation recommends acupuncture for depression and the more up to date, comprehensive review of acupuncture, from The Acupuncture Evidence Project recommends acupuncture for anxiety.

 A systematic review for anxiety stated, ‘that acupuncture was an effective alternative therapy for generalized anxiety’ (Rui et al. 2016).
 It also noted acupuncture was as effective as drugs and safe.
 In the largest ever study conducted into acupuncture, The York study, acupuncture was found to clinically effective, safe and cost-effective for depression.